 Connection Pool

-Minimizing connections it’s paramount to performance.
+Minimizing connections is paramount to performance.
 Each PostgreSQL connection creates a process, having too many can exhaust available resources.

 Connection lifetime